oottppxx/enigma2/plugins/budweiser/README.md

   the audio source plays via the system audio device.
 The commands are then run as enigma2 sub processes, and any instances of '%(URL)s', '%(BUFFERS)s', or '%(DEVICE)s' are replaced appropriately if required.
+* if a different source than the last is selected, the buffer value will update to the value defined for the stream in the source definition, per the file.
 * depending on the source definition, once an alternative source is selected, the sources list can auto-close or remain open; if the latter, the list can be closed via the EXIT key.